The money you need

 cafe owners working on notes and bookkeeping

-A well-written press release will attract positive attention for your small business.
-Public Relations (P.R.) means a business’ efforts to maintain a positive public image.
-Public relations are often conducted through the media.
-Writing and distributing a press release — a thoughtfully prepared written statement — is one traditional way for businesses to communicate with the media.
+A well-written press release has the potential to attract positive attention for your small business.
+Public relations (PR) means a business’ efforts to maintain a positive public image.
+PR efforts are often conducted through the media.
+Writing and distributing a press release — a thoughtfully prepared written statement — is one traditional way for businesses to communicate with the media and the public.

 What is in a press release?